 The FCA has been stepping up its scrutiny of online trading in recent weeks.
 Earlier this month it delivered a stark warning that consumers could be at “serious risk of harm from poor practices” in the risky sector.

 One of the things I have been screaming about for years is that if it looks good to be true, in almost every case it is.
 Buyer beware can only go so far, so please I implore you to be on the lookout for scams.
+Choosing a good broker is key to avoiding a binary options scam.

 — The Option Specialist